jannkrn/Building-AI/README.md

 ## How is it used?

-Describe the process of using the solution.
+#Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
 Who are the users, what kinds of needs should be taken into account?
-The programm get the account and break it down.
-A person should have a quick look, if everything is corrcect he can send out the final reminder to the custumer.
+Employees upload bank statements or open item lists.
+The system recognizes patterns (e.g., names, amounts, time frames), assigns the payments to invoices, and creates an overview.
+Open items can be automatically exported as reminders.

-Images will make your README look nice!
+#Images will make your README look nice!
 Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)
 ![Pfoto](...)